vamsibanda/forex-rl-challenge/README.md

 Up to 2x leverage is allowed.
 Your objective is to outperform following risk metrics.

-Why use my features (environment summary)? because they're performing well!
+Why use my features as environment summary? because they're performing well!

 # Test results that I have obtained myself:
 Max.
 Drawdown: 2.56%